pedro-novo/web-demo-application/README.md

 Using React Router Dom, to simplify all the [routing](https://github.com/pedro-novo/twilio-demo-application/blob/master/src/App.tsx) related tasks.

+### Error & Loading Handling

+Error handling - if the API request fails, an error toast will be displayed and the user redirected to *Home Page*.

+Loading Handling - while waiting on API response, a *Loading Skeleton* will be displayed in place of the data.

 ### Translations

 The application already includes translations for english, spanish and portuguese.
 It can be interacted using the right upmost dropdown.